Denisdrk6/PlatformerGame/README.md

 ## Controls

  - A & D for player movement, left and right.
- - Space for jumping.
+ - Space for jumping/double jumping.
- - Arrow keys move the camera around the map.
  - F5 & F6 saves and loads the game state.
+ - F9 Lets you see the coliders/logic in-game.
  - F10 enables God Mode.
- - F9 Lets you see the coliders/logic in-game.

 ## Developers